nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is  `CCAConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+<br></br>
+**Use case: UC01 - View John Doe’s Contact Information** **Actor: User**
 **MSS**

+1. User enters appropriate ‘view’ command to search for ‘John Doe’s contact information.
+2. System opens up new page with John Doe’s contact information.

+Use Case ends.

+**Extensions**

+* 1a.
+CCAConnect detects an error in the entered command information.
+  * 1a1.
+CCAConnect returns an error message.
+  * Steps 1a1 repeats till the user enters a valid and existing telegram handle for the command.
+  * Use case resumes from step 2.

+<br></br>
+**Use case: UC02 - Delete a contact**
+**Actor: User**
+**MSS**

-1. User requests to list persons
+1. User requests to list all contacts.
-2. AddressBook shows a list of persons
+2. CCAConnect shows a list of contacts.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact at the list index.
-4. AddressBook deletes the person
+4. CCAConnect deletes the contact.

 Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
+  * Use case ends.

+* 3a.
+User inputs an invalid index.
+  * 3a1.
+CCAConnect shows an error message.
+  * Use case resumes at step 2.

+<br></br>
+**Use case: UC03 - Add a contact**
+**Actor: User**
+**MSS**

+1. User requests to add a contact.
+2. User provides the details of the contact, including fields like name, phone number, etc.
+3. System adds the contact to the list of contacts and displays the contact as a new entry in the list of contacts viewable by the user.

 Use case ends.

+**Extensions**
 * 3a.
-The given index is invalid.
+System detects that user did not enter all the required fields.
     * 3a1.
+System shows user an error message.
+    * Use case ends.

+* 3b.
+System detects that user entered an invalid field.
-AddressBook shows an error message.
+    * 3b1.
+System shows user an appropriate error message.
+    * Use case ends.

+<br></br>
+**Use case: UC04 - Search for a contact**
+**Actor: User**
+**MSS**

+1. User searches the list of contacts with a query relating to a contact’s name.
+2. System displays the subset of contacts with the same name as the query

+Use case ends.

+**Extensions**
+* 1a.
+User requests for a search, with no query.
+    * 1a1.
+System displays an error to the user.
+    * Use case ends.

+* 2a.
+System fails to find any contacts related to the query.
+    * 2a1.
+System displays an empty list to the user.
+    * Use case ends.

+<br></br>
+**Use case: UC05 - List all contacts**
+**Actor: User**
+**MSS**

+User enters ‘list’ command to view information of all contacts.
+System opens up a new page with all contact information currently stored in data storage of CCAConnect.

+Use Case ends.

+**Extensions**

+* 1a.
+CCAConnect detects an error in the entered command information.
+  * 1a1.
+CCAConnect returns an error message.
+  * Steps 1a1 is repeated till the user enters a valid list command.
-      Use case resumes at step 2.
+  * Use case resumes from step 2.

+<br></br>
+**Use case: UC06 - View all commands**
+**Actor: User**
+**MSS**

+1. User requests to see all the available commands.
+2. CCAConnect displays all valid commands.

+Use case ends.

+<br></br>
 *{More to be added}*
+<br></br>

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+1. The system should work on any mainstream OS as long as it has Java `17` or above installed.
+This primarily applies for windows, macos and linux
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. The system should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should not be bloated in application size
+5. All functionality should be well documented, with example usages
+6. The system must ensure that all contact information is stored accurately, and able to be retrieved without any loss of information or data corruption
+7. The system should be able to respond to user inputs within 2 seconds, under normal load conditions
+8. The program must include automated tests for all of its functionalities to ensure code reliability
+9. All code changes must be tracked with a Revision Control Software
+10. All code changes must be subject to peer review and approval by two separate team members (not including the owner of the change)
+11. All releases must have proper documentation

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Contact**: A contact comprises of a name, a phone number, an email, a telegram username and a role
+* **CLI**: Command Line Interface.
+This represents the interface where the user uses commands to communicate with the system
+* **GUI**: Graphical User Interface.
+This represents the graphical interface that the user can interact with
+* **User**: The individual using the app
+* **System**: The CCAConnect application
+* **Flag**: A specifier to indicate the start of an argument after a command.
+E.g. `n/` represents a name flag
+* **Regex**: A regular expression, which is a sequence of characters that specifies a match pattern

+*{More to be added}*

 --------------------------------------------------------------------------------------------------------------------